ritual-net/infernet-monorepo/infernet_services/services/onnx_inference_service/README.md

 # ONNX Inference Service

-This service serves closed source models via a `ONNXInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic.

 [ONNX](https://onnx.ai/) is an open format for representing machine learning models that enables interoperability between different frameworks and hardware platforms.
 This service allows you to deploy and run ONNX models for various inference tasks, such as image classification, object detection, or natural language processing.

+This service serves closed source models via a `ONNXInferenceWorkflow` object, which encapsulates the backend, preprocessing, and postprocessing logic.

 ## Infernet Configuration